ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/marker_quickstart.md

 ---
+noindex: true
-Title: "Marker - ScottPlot 4.1 Cookbook"
+title: "Marker - ScottPlot 4.1 Cookbook"
 Description: "You can place individual markers anywhere on the plot. "
 Date: 2024-01-21
 Version: ScottPlot 4.1.71